jleffler/soq/src/so-4756-4391/README.md

 The code in `rx-posix-59.c` shows the use of POSIX regular expressions without the named captures, which meets the reqirements of the question.

-The code in `rx-pcre1-73.c` shows the equivalent use of PCRE vesion 1 regular expression code.
+The code in `rx-pcre1-73.c` shows the equivalent use of PCRE version 1 regular expression code.

-The code in `rx-pcre2-83.c` shows the equivalent use of PCRE vesion 2 regular expression code.
+The code in `rx-pcre2-83.c` shows the equivalent use of PCRE version 2 regular expression code.